KG416/bankid-test/README.md

 # BankID Test App

 _Please use [BankID's official documentation](https://www.bankid.com/en/utvecklare/guider/teknisk-integrationsguide) as your main source of information for implementing BankID in an application.
-This project and this documentation was made in **may 2022** and changes may have occured since._
+This BankID Test App and the documentation below was created in **May 2022** and changes may have occured since._

 ## What is this?
 (TLDR)